PixoVR/docs-doxygen/README.md

 Note that the `Dockerfile` is pointed to in the `cloudbuild.yaml` file, so the name must match, which is why we replace the existing one.

-`Dockerfile-unreal4-*` will use the Unreal plugin `https://github.com/PixoVR/pixo-unreal-documentation` and the base image built from `https://github.com/PixoVR/docs-docker-ue4-base`.
-Similarly, `Dockerfile-unreal5-*` will do the same for UE5.
+`Dockerfile-unreal4-*` will use the Unreal plugin `https://github.com/PixoVR/pixo-unreal-documentation` and the base image built from `https://github.com/PixoVR/docs-docker-ue4-base`.  `Dockerfile-unreal5-*` will use UE5.

 If this is being used to document an Unreal plugin, this will mount the plugin into a hidden skeleton project, compile it, and then parse the UFS tree for `.uasset` entries containing Blueprints and Materials, and output fake C++ files to a `generated` folder.

 If this is being used to document a project, this will add the `pixo-unreal-documentation` to the project on the cloudbuild server, compile it, and run the commandlet to generate fake C++ files to `generated` for documentation.
+The new plugin is not committed to the repository.

 Then, doxygen parses these fake C++ files along with the rest of the source, as if those files are native to the source.
 Those files are not committed back to the original repository.